soringabriel/golang-api-boilerplate/readme.md

 ## 🧪 Testing

-To run the integration tests, make sure the Docker service is up and running **and** you have a `.env-tests` file configured.
+To run the integration tests, make sure the Docker service is up and running.

 Then execute the following command: